CSRG-Group/dcs-notes.github.io/_CS131/part1.md

     write this last nonzero remainder, thus
     $$\gcd(r_1, r_0) = xr_1 + yr_0 \textrm{ for some integers } x, y.$$

-A python implementation of this algorithm is as follows:
+A python implementation of this algorithm is as follows, and can be downloaded [here](./gcd.py):

 ```python
 #!/usr/bin/python3